BBP School Year

 However, if that day should arrive when money runs short, we would serve as many students as possible with the funds we have, beginning with the youngest children (and their siblings), on a first-registered-first-served basis.
 Any registered student whom we could not immediately supply with food, we would serve as soon as enough money was raised.

 The care of the youngest children is our highest priority because the earliest years are the most critical for a child's physical, mental and cognitive development.
 Even mild under-nutrition during these years can have a devastating and long-lasting impact.

 If we were to serve the youngest child in a family, we would also serve his or her older siblings.
 This would be the only fair thing to do, honoring and protecting the dignity and worth of every child in the family.
 Back to top

 No. Parents must newly register their children each school year by completing a BBP Consent Form and returning it to their child's school or Head Start.
 The consent form can be obtained from the school staff, at various back-to-school and school-year events, or as a download from this website or the school's.
 Back to top

 Each week of the school year BBP volunteers procure kid-friendly, easy-to-prepare food, package it on Wednesday night, then deliver it to Brookings Head Start and the Brookings Public Schools on Thursday and/or Friday.
 School personnel distribute the food to participating children before they leave for the weekend.
 (The schedule prior to school holidays is, of course, somewhat different.)

 The food is given to the children in plastic grocery bags.
-Although backpacks are often used in similar programs around the nation, grocery bags are being used in Brookings because they're less apt to be noticed by students' peers.
+Although backpacks are often used in similar programs around the nation, we are fortunate to have Sherwin Williams provide bags (free of charge) because they're less apt to be noticed by students' peers.
 Back to top